 There is a big difference.

 The key to a successful LMS is ensuring users feel comfortable with the platform.

 We have all logged into software that doesn't seem intuitive and then never logged back in because of that one negative impression.
-(This article discusses how to optimize user experience in your LMS).

 The more people frequently using the platform, the more successful the platform will be.

 This is not only relevant to learners, but critically also to managers who want to see both their teams progress and also review feedback captured by the platform (i.e any questions being asked, issues on certain topics etc.)